 The Five Forces model was developed as a framework for industry analysis.
 This model can be used to help understand the degree of competition in an industry and analyze its strengths and weaknesses.
 The model consists of five elements, each of which plays a role in determining the average profitability of an industry.
 In 2001 Porter wrote an article entitled ”Strategy and the Internet,” in which he takes this model and looks at how the Internet impacts the profitability of an industry.
 Below is a quick summary of each of the Five Forces and the impact of the Internet.

 - Threat of substitute products or services.
 The first force challenges the user to consider the likelihood of another product or service replacing the product or service you offer.
 The more types of products or services there are that can meet a particular need, the less profitability there will be in an industry.
-The Internet has made people more aware of substitute products, driving down industry profits in those industries in which substitution occurs.
-Substitution refers to a product being replaced by a similar product for the purpose of accomplishing the same task.
+The Internet has made people more aware of substitute products, driving down industry profits in those industries where substitution occurs.
+Substitution refers to a product being replaced by a similar product to accomplish the same task.
 Digital hybrid substitutes are digital services wrapped around a physical product.
-An example of this is Uber and Lyft, where the service is administered through a digital app.
+An example is Uber and Lyft, where the service is administered through a digital app (Evans, 2015).

 - Bargaining power of customers.
-A customer’s bargaining power is strong when there are many companies providing the same product to this customer.
-In this instance the customer has many sources from which to buy so they can negotiate a price reduction.
+A customer’s bargaining power is strong when many companies are providing the same product to this customer.
+In this instance, the customer has many sources to buy to negotiate a price reduction.
 If there are few suppliers in an industry, then the customer’s bargaining power is considered low.
 Social media, and the ability to access price and review information online, has increased buyer power in commodities.
-Switching costs weaken buyer bargaining power.
+Switching costs weakens buyer bargaining power.

 Technology plays a significant role in shaping and reshaping Porter’s five forces, but it’s not the only significant force that can create an industry impact.
 Government deregulation or intervention, political shock, and social and demographic changes can all play a role in altering the competitive landscape.
 Because we live in an age of constant and relentless change, managers need to continually visit strategic frameworks to consider any market-impacting shifts.
 Predicting the future is difficult, but ignoring change can be catastrophic.
 There is also a danger in relying too much on technology.